firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 Salary : 35700.0
 ```

-//Query 3.5 : Get the names of all employees who have joined after 2015?
+### Query 3.5 : Get the names of all employees who have joined after 2015?

-//For such queries which require filtering of input elements, use Stream.filter() method which filters input elements according to supplied Predicate.
+For such queries which require filtering of input elements, use Stream.filter() method which filters input elements according to supplied Predicate.

 ```java